MatthewMarinets/war3-ap-maps/doc/design.md

 ## Shopsanity
 * Allow buying checks from goblin merchants
+* Allow buying checks from mercenary camps
+* Allow buying checks from goblin laboratories

+Note scripts should probably be updated to support custom check item costs per-location.

 ## Mission Unlocks
 * Human 1: "It is a father's right to dream, isn't it?"